-Welcome to our 2025 ‘Daily at the State Legislature page’ – scroll down to read about bills introduced opening day!
+Welcome to our 2025 ‘Daily at the State Legislature page’ – scroll down to read the status of the bills by date.

 Here we address animal welfare bills that are introduced during the WV Legislative Session.